-One of the goals of the School District 6 Code of Conduct is to help students learn appropriate, self-regulatory, productive behavior which enables them, increasingly, to meet their needs and to be successful in school.
-Therefore, we echo the same expectations consistent with those of School District 6 in our Code of Conduct.
+One of the goals of the Belleisle Elementary School Code of Conduct is to help students learn appropriate, self-regulatory, productive behavior which enables them, increasingly, to meet their needs and to be successful in school.

-In dealing with student behavior, MCS recommends that administrators, teachers and staff utilize four main types of strategies - prevention, instruction, correction and protection.
+In dealing with student behavior, Belleisle Elementary School recommends that administrators, teachers and staff utilize four main types of strategies - prevention, instruction, correction and protection.
 Following is an overview of these strategies:

-A. Prevention
+Prevention